carnisman/papaPay/client/README.md

 #### Tutor - Creating course
 1. Enter PapaPay website
-2. Select tutor
+2. Select `I´m a tutor`
-3. Clic on Create Course
+3. Clic on `Create Course`
 4. Follow the on-screen instructions and fill all the fields (Use a student address under your control to test it later)
-5. Clic on Create Course
+5. Clic on `Create Course`
 6. See tx status under Create Course button

 #### Student - Approving course and taking first lesson
 1. Enter PapaPay website
-2. Select student (Remember to use the student address declared earlier)
+2. Select `I´m a student` (Remember to use the student address declared earlier)
-3. Read the on-screen sugestions, look out for your course and clic on Approve Course.
+3. Read the on-screen sugestions, look out for your course and clic on `Approve Course`.
 You need to have sufficient ETH balance in your wallet for this to work
-4. Then, attend your first lesson by clicking on Take Lesson
+4. Then, attend your first lesson by clicking on `Take Lesson`
 5. Always see tx status on bottom of the page

 #### Teacher - Giving lesson and withdrawing
 1. Enter PapaPay website
-2. Select tutor, then select Give a Lesson
+2. Select tutor, then select `Give a Lesson`
-3. Look out for your course and clic on Give Lesson.
+3. Look out for your course and clic on `Give Lesson`.
-4. After a successful transaction, you can clic on Withdraw, if tx is successful, check your new balance in your wallet, and the new balance on the course
+4. After a successful transaction, you can clic on `Withdraw`, if tx is successful, check your new balance in your wallet, and the new balance on the course
 5. Always see tx status on bottom of the page

 #### Student - Recovering balance